 The set union operation is denoted using the cup symbol.
 The union of two sets returns the combined elements of both sets.
 Duplicates are ignored.

-The set intersection operation is denoted using the cap symbol.
+The set intersection operator returns the shared elements between two sets.
+The operator is denoted using the cap symbol. - set theory

 The minus symbol is used in set theory to represent the difference operator for two sets.
 The operation removes all elements found in one set from another and returns the resulting set.

 The subset operator is denoted using a U shapes symbol rotated ninety degrees to the righ with a horizontal line underneath.

 The superset operator in set theory is denoted using the superset symbol which looks like a U turned ninety degrees counter clockwise with a horizontal line underneath.

 A proper subset is denoted by the subset symbol which looks like a U rotated ninety degrees to the right.

 A proper superset is denoted by the superset symbol which looks like a U rotated ninety degrees to the left.